 So what’s the secret to building an online reputation that will help you generate more leads?
 Reviews, reviews, reviews.

-Here’s a stat: In a 2016 study by J Turner Research, 83% of respondents reported using online ratings and reviews when searching for an apartment.1 That’s a huge percentage.
-Whether positive or negative, reviews serve as a first impression of your community and they can leave prospective renters with either a bad taste in their mouths, or with a desire to come back for seconds.
+Here’s a stat: In a 2020 NMHC/Kingsley Renter Survey 85% of respondents reported that online ratings and reviews influenced their leasing decision when choosing an apartment.1 Whether positive or negative, reviews serve as a first impression of your community and they can leave prospective renters with either a bad taste in their mouths, or with a desire to come back for seconds.

 If you’re just starting out it can be tough to build your reputation.
 But by collecting reviews, you can strengthen your online presence and start generating more leads in no time.
 Collecting reviews also improves your SEO rankings which, over time, drives more traffic to your business.